munichpavel/munichpavel.github.io/_posts/2022-04-19-risk-ai-workshop.md

 published: true
 ---

-A number of circles are being completed by this year's workshop at the University of Ljubljana on Risk and Artificial Intelligence
+A number of circles are being completed by [this year's workshop](https://github.com/munichpavel/risk-ai-workshop/releases/tag/v2022.1.2) at the University of Ljubljana on Risk and Artificial Intelligence.

 * The [previous workshop](https://github.com/munichpavel/risk-ai-workshop/tree/v2020-02-uni-lj) was my last talk for non-virtual people before Covid lockdowns, and this workshop is my first post-lockdown
 * The EU's proposed [AI Act](https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX\%3A52021PC0206) and the German regulator's [IT Requirements for Asset Managers](https://www.bafin.de/SharedDocs/Veroeffentlichungen/EN/Meldung/2020/meldung_2020_05_25_KAIT_en.html) connect my recent work in causality in AI and MLOps to the regulatory capital frameworks of my first workshop back in 2015.